Sexual abuse & rape crisis services

 What to do if you have been assaulted

-According to Mercy Medical Center, you should follow these steps to ensure you get the care you need after an assault:
+You should consider these steps to ensure you get the care you need after an assault:

 • Get to a safe space as soon as possible.